riichi/chombo.club/en/about.md

 **SWIFT/BIC**: BREXPLPWMBK\
 **Reference**:
 ```
-Donation for the association's statutory objectives
+Donation for the Association's statutory objectives
 ```

 Any amount is welcome!